awpratten/awpratten.github.io/content/Gear/_index.md

 ### Fender Princeton Reverb

 What can I say?
+I am a Princeton Man.
 This amp is the sound that I hear in my head.
 End of story.